-164 165 needs, without jeopardising the ability of future generations to meet theirs; 166 eliminating the causes of population growth by ensuring economic security, 167 and providing access to basic education and health, for all; giving both 168 men and women greater control over their fertility; 169 redefining the roles and responsibilities of trans-national corporations 170 in order to support the principles of sustainable development; 171 implementing mechanisms to tax, as well as regulating, speculative 172 financial flows; 173 ensuring that market prices of goods and services fully incorporate the 174 environmental costs of their production and consumption; 175 achieving greater resource and energy efficiency and development and use 176 of environmentally sustainable technologies; 177 encouraging local self-reliance to the greatest practical extent to create 178 worthwhile, satisfying communities; 179 recognising the key role of youth culture and encouraging an ethic of 180 sustainability within that culture.
-181 Respect for Diversity 182 183 We honour cultural, linguistic, ethnic, sexual, religious and spiritual diversity within the context of individual responsibility toward all beings.
-184 185 We defend the right of all persons, without discrimination, to an environment supportive of their dignity, bodily health, and spiritual well-being We promote the building of respectful, positive and responsible relationships across lines of division in the spirit of a multi-cultural society.
-188 This requires 189 recognition of the rights of indigenous peoples to the basic means of 190 their survival, both economic and cultural, including rights to land and 191 to self determination; and acknowledgment of their contribution to the 192 common heritage of national and global culture; 193 recognition of the rights of ethnic minorities to develop their culture, 194 religion and language without discrimination, and to full legal, social 195 and cultural participation in the democratic process; 196 recognition of and respect for sexual minorities; 197 equality between women and men in all spheres of social, economic, 198 political and cultural life; 199 significant involvement of youth culture as a valuable contribution to our 200 Green vision, and recognition that young people have distinct needs and 201 modes of expression.
+- needs, without jeopardising the ability of future generations to meet theirs; - eliminating the causes of population growth by ensuring economic security, and providing access to basic education and health, for all; giving both men and women greater control over their fertility; - redefining the roles and responsibilities of trans-national corporations in order to support the principles of sustainable development; - implementing mechanisms to tax, as well as regulating, speculative financial flows; - ensuring that market prices of goods and services fully incorporate the environmental costs of their production and consumption; - achieving greater resource and energy efficiency and development and use of environmentally sustainable technologies; - encouraging local self-reliance to the greatest practical extent to create worthwhile, satisfying communities; - recognising the key role of youth culture and encouraging an ethic of sustainability within that culture.

+Respect for Diversity

+- We honour cultural, linguistic, ethnic, sexual, religious and spiritual diversity within the context of individual responsibility toward all beings. - We defend the right of all persons, without discrimination, to an environment supportive of their dignity, bodily health, and spiritual well-being. - We promote the building of respectful, positive and responsible relationships across lines of division in the spirit of a multi-cultural society.

+- upholding the rights of indigenous peoples to the basic means of their survival, both economic and cultural, including rights to land and to self determination; and acknowledgment of their contribution to the common heritage of national and global culture; - recognition of the rights of ethnic minorities to develop their culture, religion and language without discrimination, and to full legal, social and cultural participation in the democratic process; - recognition of and respect for sexual minorities; - equality between genders in all spheres of social, economic, political and cultural life; - significant involvement of youth culture as a valuable contribution to our Green vision, and recognition that young people have distinct needs and modes of expression.

+Polical Action

+50 1 Democracy
-- 202 Polical Action - 203 1 Democracy - 1.1 The majority of the world's people live in countries with undemocratic - regimes where corruption is rampant and human rights abuses and press censorship

-206 are commonplace.
-Developed democracies suffer less apparent forms of corruption

-207 through media concentration, corporate political funding, systematic exclusion

-208 of racial, ethnic, national and religious communities, and electoral systems
+1.1 The majority of the world's people live in countries with undemocratic regimes where corruption is rampant and human rights abuses and press censorship are commonplace.
+Developed democracies suffer less apparent forms of corruption through media concentration, corporate political funding, systematic exclusion of racial, ethnic, national and religious communities, and electoral systems that discriminate against alternative ideas and new and small parties.

-- 209 that discriminate against alternative ideas and new and small parties. - 210 The Greens - 1.2 Have as a priority the encouragement and support of grassroots movements and other organisations of civil society working for democratic, transparent and accountable government, at all levels. - 1.3 Actively support giving young people a voice through educating, encouraging and assisting youth participation in every aspect of political action. - 1.4 Will strive for the democratisation of gender relations by promoting appropriate mediations to enable women and men equally to take part in the economic, political, social sphere. - 1.5 Support the Organisation for Economic Cooperation and Development (OECD) Convention on Combating Bribery of Foreign Public Officials in International Business and urge non-parties to sign and ratify without further delay - 1.6 Uphold the right of citizens to have access to official information and to free and independent media. - 1.7 Will work for universal access to electronic communications and information technology, as minimum, through radio, community-based
+- 1.2 Have as a priority the encouragement and support of grassroots movements and other organisations of civil society working for democratic, transparent and accountable government, at all levels. - 1.3 Actively support giving young people a voice through educating, encouraging and assisting youth participation in every aspect of political action. - 1.4 Will strive for the democratisation of gender relations by promoting appropriate mediations to all genders equally to take part in the economic, political, social sphere. - 1.5 Support the international anti-corruption commitments applicable to each jurisdiction, and urge non-signatories to sign and ratify them without further delay - 1.6 Uphold the right of citizens to have access to official information and to free and independent media. - 1.7 Will work for universal access to electronic communications and information technology, as minimum, through radio, community-based